knpuniversity/symfony/knpu/ep6-security/validation-unique-entity.md

 But check this out: type `weaverryan+1@gmail.com`.
 That email is already taken, so I should *not* be able to do this.
-But since there aren't any validation rules checking this, the request goes through and the INSERT query explodes!
-I at least remembered to make this a unique column in the database.
-But, a 500 error is no bueno.
+But since there aren't any validation rules checking this, the request goes through and the email looks totally valid.

 How can we add a validation rule to prevent that?
 By using a special validation constraint made *just* for this occasion.